mindustry-antigrief/mindustry-client/README.md

 arrow - prototype undo feature, doesn't work (however, ctrl+z will undo your last action)<br>
 Arrow keys move your view, press r to return to player<br>
 Press n to make your player come to your viewpoint<br>
+Z is same as n but uses the A* algorithm
 Pressing b toggles auto-build, your player will fly towards any unbuilt blocks<br>
 Semicolon toggles auto-mine, makes you behave like a draug but with unlimited range and when you're in a mech with better drill power it can mine titanium/thorium<br>
 chain and chain2 in transportation blocks place chains when used<br>